aledipa/Free-GPT4-WEB-API/README.md

 ## Notes

-The demo server may be overloaded and not always work as expected.
+• The demo server may be overloaded and not always work as expected.
+• Any kind of contribution to the repository is welcome.